Sarel van der Merwe: Racing career

 Van der Merwe began his racing career in 1967 racing saloon cars.
 His international career took off in 1983 in the IMSA series in the United States, with his most notable win in the 1984 24 Hours of Daytona race driving for Kreepy Krauly Racing, an all-South African team in a March 83G-Porsche.
 He shared the win with Graham Duxbury and Tony Martin.
-Van der Merwe did exceptionally well in the 1984 24 Hours of Le Mans where he finished 3rd on debut.
-In the 1986 Le Mans race, Sarel pulled in a lap early, and Jo Gartner took over.
+Van der Merwe did well in the 1984 24 Hours of Le Mans where he finished third on debut.
+In the 1986 Le Mans race, van der Merwe pulled in a lap early, and Jo Gartner took over.
 A lap later the suspension broke and the car veered off the Mulsanne Straight in the middle of the night and Gartner was killed.